 Check [117-002] provable as theorem from definition and axioms of mereology.

-Temporal parts are often referred to as as stages or phases of an occurrent.
+Temporal parts are often referred to as stages or phases of an occurrent.

 a(occurrent)[Axiom: b is an occurrent entity iff b is an entity that has temporal parts.
 [079-001]]